dashayushman/dashayushman.github.io/_posts/2016-07-02-model-evolution-ml-pipeline.md

 5.  **Model Generation : ** Use any machine learning algorithm (Supervised or Unsupervised) to generate a model for your system.

 6.  **Evaluation : ** Evaluate your model using k-fold-cross-validation (There are many other but this works the best for me.
 So, keep experimenting) and a few standard evaluation metrics like,

     *   Precision

     *   Recall

     *   Contingency Matrix

     *   Anova

     *   ROC

     *   F-Measure

-I will continue our example of_**converting sign language to speech**_ for step-1 and 2 in my upcoming posts.
+I will continue our example of **converting sign language to speech** for step-1 and 2 in my upcoming posts.
 Do not get overwhelmed by the terms that you have read above.
 I will cover everything in step 1 and 2 in detail one by one.

 # Why are we doing all this?

 The answer is pretty simple.
-To assure that we have a highly optimal model at the end for solving our initial problem.
+To assure that we have a highly optimal model at the end for solving our problem.

 # Why the Sign Language To Speech example